 A number of "carplanes" have recently appeared on the market or will be appearing soon.
 The purpose of this site is to contrast and compare these vehicles and to provide the latest information on each.
 It is an unbiased site that is not funded by any of the manufacturers.

-$139,000 and now available.
-It is a two-seat dune buggy that flies as a powered parachute, with a quoted max ground speed of 70 mph and with a cruise airspeed of 40 mph.
+$230,000 and now available, but with up to a 6 month waiting time.
+It is a two-seat dune buggy that flies as a powered parachute, with a quoted max ground speed of 75 mph and with a cruise airspeed of 45 mph.
 The manufacturer states that it "was not initially a road-able product although most states will allow it with the appropriate DOT accessories".
 Located in Louisiana.
 Here's a video.

 $1.7 MILLION dollars and the estimated delivery date has been pushed back AGAIN to the start of 2023.
 Its a 2-seat car on the ground and an airplane requiring a sports pilot license in the air.
 The wings swing in and out from behind the cabin in less than a minute.
 Maximum road speed of 96 mph with and a maximum air speed of 160 mph.
 They are also planning a 4-seat model to be offered in 2025.
 Located in Slovakia.

-The price is about $400,000 with a 2019 estimated delivery date.
+They were purchased by a Chinese firm a few years ago and then everything seemed to stop.
+Their website says that you can reserve a vehicle but if you hit the RESERVE button, nothing happens.
+They were very active and vocal at one time and they still have a website but its not very functional and everything has gone kind of silent.
+At one time they were kicking around a price of around $400,000 but that has disappeared from their website.
 More like a traditional car (even has airbags) and it flies like a small plane.
 Max quoted ground speed of 80 mph and a cruise air speed of 100 mph.
 Seats 2 people and you need a sports pilot license to fly it.
 Located in Massachusetts.